 Agile Product Development teams know this is best.
 To figure out what to implement first, hoping for success, you can opt for a variety of prioritization models.
 This time we’ll be examining how the MoSCoW prioritization model of prioritization can help you achieve your goals.

 Prioritization examples: Snapchat stories

-Snapchat stories are one of the best examples of break-through features that the very inventor couldn’t stay intact with.
-Within 2 years of launching “stories” on its platform, Snapchat was rivaling Instagram’s own version of short-lived stories, that completely dethroned Snapchat.
+Snapchat stories are one of the best examples of breakthrough features that the very inventor couldn’t stay intact.
+Within 2 years of launching “stories” on its platform, Snapchat was rivaling Instagram’s version of short-lived stories, which completely dethroned Snapchat.

 Why is prioritization key in agile product development?

 When you’re building a product using the Agile methodology, it is often challenging to balance out product requirements with fulfillment capabilities.
 Most teams struggle to decide whether the features they’ve picked will be fruitful for the user, and for the business itself.